School of Accountancy

 INSEAD Interalpha Banking Programme

 “Human Capital Risk and CEO Compensation” with Woo-Jin Chang and Rachel Hayes.
-Under third round review at Management Science.
+Under fourth round review at Management Science.

 “Earnings Management to avoid Debt Covenant Violations” with Scott Dyreng, Stephen Hillegeist, and Fernando Penalva.
-Under review at Contemporary Accounting Research.
+Revising for second round submission at Contemporary Accounting Research.

-“Competition and Tax Avoidance Activities” with Jenny Brown, Claudia Custodio, and Eugenia Yeh.
+“Competitive Pressure and Tax Avoidance” with Jenny Brown, Claudia Custodio, and Eugenia Yeh.

 “Insider Trading at Loss Firms” with Lyungmae Choi and Lucile Faurel.